Sagi-o/Design-Patterns/README.md

 The design patterns you will curreny find in the repository are:

-Behavioral: Observer, Strategy, Visitor, TemplateMehod.
+Behavioral: Observer, Strategy, Visitor, TemplateMethod.

 Creational:
 AbstractFactory, Factory, Builder, Singleton.